SnehaReddy-M/sql-practice/README.md

 ## Overview

-This repository contains my SQL learning journey and practice projects completed using MySQL.
+This repository contains SQL practice projects developed using MySQL as part of my learning journey in databases and data analytics.

-The goal of this repository is to strengthen my understanding of SQL fundamentals, database management, data retrieval, filtering, aggregation, and advanced querying techniques.
+The projects focus on understanding database fundamentals, table creation, data manipulation, data retrieval, filtering, sorting, and aggregate functions.

+---

+## Technologies Used

+- SQL
+- MySQL
+- MySQL Workbench
+- GitHub

 ---